THE

 That was the first joke I ever told.
 Because it was true.

-I was born the same day my dad tripped on LSD for the first time.
-His heart blew open.
+Born the same day my dad tripped on LSD for the first time—his heart blew open.
 His mind expanded.
-And suddenly, I wasn’t just his daughter; I was his competition—competing with the most profound experience of his life.
+And in that moment I wasn’t just his daughter; I became his competition—competing with the most profound experience of his life.

-For years I asked myself, why was LSD more important than me?
+For years I asked myself why.
+Why was LSD more important than me?

 But as I dug deeper, I realized that this isn’t just my story.
 It's a missing piece of the most radical, transformational time in American history—and one that needs to be told.